-During awards season, many people in the U.S. have their eyes towards Hollywood, especially on the day that the Academy of Motion Picture Arts and Sciences announces the nominees for this year’s Oscars.
-If you looked up those nominees using a WiFi signal, then you have a different Hollywood star to thank: Hedy Lamarr.
+During awards season, many people in the U.S. have their eyes towards Hollywood.
+If you looked up the nominees and winners of the Golden Globes or the Oscars using a WiFi signal, then you have a different Hollywood star to thank: Hedy Lamarr.

-Lamarr created several things, including an improved traffic light.
+A self-taught inventor, Lamarr’s creations included an improved traffic light and a water dissolvable tablet used to create flavored carbonated drinks..
 But it was her desire to help in America’s efforts during World War II that led to her most well-known contribution: frequency-hopping spread spectrum technology.

 Created with composer George Antheil, the idea was to create something that would keep radio controlled torpedoes from being jammed and veering off course.
 Their “secret communication system” was designed to “provide a method…which is relatively simple and reliable in operation, but at the same time is difficult to discover or decipher.”
 Unfortunately, it was too difficult to be implemented during World War II.